AUTHENTIC SAFARIS & PERSONALIZED TOURS IN LAKE TANGANYIKA WITH AFRICANMECCA

 Dave and Sara Howe - Washington, United States

-EAST AFRICA SAFARI TRIP IDEA FOR LAKE TANGANYIKA IN WESTERN TANZANIA
+EAST AFRICA SAFARI BOOKING TRIP IDEA FOR LAKE TANGANYIKA IN WESTERN TANZANIA

-When visiting Lake Tanganyika, we recommend combining it with offbeat parks in Southern and Western Tanzania such as Selous, Ruaha or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale.
+When visiting Lake Tanganyika, we recommend combining it with offbeat parks in Southern and Western Tanzania such as Nyerere (Selous), Ruaha or Katavi ending with a chimpanzee trekking safari at Gombe or Mahale.